hmuchalski/OChem/syllabus-ay21-22-su.md

 ## Appendix B: List of Learning Targets

 1. **(CORE)** I can use the Brønsted–Lowry theory to explain pKa trends of organic acids and correlations between structure and thermodynamic stability of organic bases.
 I can select suitable bases to deprotonate organic acids.
-2. I can use the Brønsted–Lowry theory and Henderson–Hasselbalch equation to determine the position of acid–base equilibrium, compute concentrations of acid/conjugate base in solution.
+2. I can explain how different factors influence acid–base equilibrium.
+I can use acid–base theories to predict the position of acid–base equilibrium, compute concentrations of acid/conjugate base in solution, and how protonation state is correlated with solubility.
-3. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (Reaction Group 1)
+3. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 1_)
-4. **CORE** I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (Mechanism Group 1)
+4. **CORE** I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 1_)
-5. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (Reaction Group 2)
+5. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 2_)
-6. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (Mechanism Group 2)
+6. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 2_)
-7. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (Reaction Group 3)
+7. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 3_)
-8. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (Mechanism Group 3)
+8. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 3_)
 9. **(CORE)** I can use IR data to identify diagnostic functional group and propose plausible structures of organic compounds that are consistent with the given IR spectrum and molecular formula.
 10. I can use mass spectrometry data to propose a plausible structure of an unknown compound by identifying stable fragment ions and showing their fragmentation patterns.
 11. I can use NMR data to propose a plausible structure of an unknown compound by analyzing chemical shift, integration, and multiplicity data.
-12. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (Reaction Group 4)
+12. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 4_)
-13. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (Mechanism Group 4)
+13. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 4_)
+14. I can propose reagents needed to execute multi-step reaction sequence for a given retrosynthetic plan (_Reaction Group 5_)
-14. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (Mechanism Group 5)
+15. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 5_)
-15. I can propose reagents needed to execute multi-step reaction sequence for a given retrosynthetic plan (Reaction Group 5)
-16. I can propose reagents needed to execute multi-step reaction sequence for a given retrosynthetic plan (Reaction Group 6)
+16. I can propose reagents needed to execute multi-step reaction sequence for a given retrosynthetic plan (_Reaction Group 6_)

 ### Reaction and Mechanism Groups

 #### Reaction Group 1
 - formation of alkyl halides via radical-mediated reactions (Ch10)
 - nucleophilic substitution (SN1, SN2) of alkyl halides, alcohols, and sulfonates (Ch7, Ch12, Ch13)
+- elimination reactions (E1, E2) of alkyl halides, alcohols, and sulfonates (Ch7, Ch8, Ch12)

 #### Reaction Group 2
 - Reaction Group 1
-- elimination reactions (E1, E2) of alkyl halides, alcohols, and sulfonates (Ch7, Ch8, Ch12)
 - addition to C–C pi bonds (Ch8, Ch9, Ch12, Ch13)
+- Redox transformations of alcohols
+- Grignard reaction with carbonyls and epoxides

 #### Reaction Group 3
 - Reaction Group 2
-- Redox transformations of alcohols
-- Grignard reaction with carbonyls and epoxides
-- Formation and cleavage of ethers and epoxides
+- formation and cleavage of ethers and epoxides
+- addition reactions of conjugated pi systems

 #### Reaction Group 4
 - Reaction Group 3
-- reactions of conjugated pi systems (addition and pericyclic reactions)
+- pericyclic reactions
 - reactions at the benzylic position
 - reactions of aromatic compounds